sjpence/manual-mds220/05_Operation.md

 ### Flux Delay

-*Parameter Range: 0 - 999 sec.*
+*Parameter Range: 0 - 99 sec.*

-*MDS-100/200:* The flux delay is the amount of time that the machine waits before starting to move the carriage over the fluxer.
-The fluxer needs time to build the foam head to a constant and stable level.
-Since the carriage waits to move across the fluxer, there is no need to run the flux constantly, therefore the amount of thinner evaporation is reduced tremendously.
-Because different flux types take different amounts of time for the foam head to stabilize, this parameter is adjustable.
-Typically the flux delay is 5 seconds for rosin and water soluble fluxes, and 10 seconds for no-clean fluxes.
+The flux delay is the amount of time that the machine waits before starting to move the carriage over the fluxer.
+This delay allows the spray nozzle atomising air supply yo build pressure before allowing the flux to spray.
+Typically this delay is 2-3 seconds.

-*ALT-100/200,MDS-210:* The flux delay is the amount of time that the carriage waits after raising the boards or components out of the flux before starting to move over the high pressure air-knife.
-This delay allows some of the excess flux to drip back into the recirculating flux tank.
-Typically this delay is 2-5 seconds, with rosin fluxes having a longer delay because of their higher viscosity.

 ### Preheat Temperature Set Point